-Background and prior work: Attiya et al. [2] gave a SWMR algorithm that achieves consistency by using intersecting majorities of servers in combination with $\langle timestamp, value \rangle$ value tags.
-A write operation increments the writer's local timestamp and delivers the new tagvalue pair to a majority of servers, taking one round.
+Backround.
+Attiya et al. [2] gave a SWMR algorithm that achieves consistency by using intersecting majorities of servers in combination with $\langle timestamp, value \rangle$ value tags.
+A write operation increments the writer's local timestamp and delivers the new tag-value pair to a majority of servers, taking one round.
 A read operation obtains tag-value pairs from some majority, then propagates the pair corresponding to the highest timestamp to some majority of servers, thus taking two rounds.

-The majority-based approach in [2] is readily generalized to quorum-based approaches in the MWMR setting (e.g., [14], [13], [8], [11]).
+The majority-based approach in [2] is readily generalized to quorum-based approaches in the MWMR setting (e.g., [17, 9, 16, 10, 14]).
 Such algorithms requires at least two communication rounds for each read and write operation.
 Both write and read operations query the servers for the latest value of the replica during the first round.
 In the second round the write operation generates a new tag and propagates the tag along with the new value to a quorum of servers.
 A read operation propagates to a quorum of servers the largest value it discovers during its first round.
-Dolev et al. [5] and Chockler et al. [3], provide MWMR implementations where some reads involve a single communication round when it is confirmed that the value read was already propagated to some quorum.
+Dolev et al. [6] and Chockler et al. [4], provide MWMR implementations where some reads involve a single communication round when it is confirmed that the value read was already propagated to some quorum.

-Dutta et al. [6] present the first fast atomic SWMR implementation where all operations take a single communication round.
-They show that fast behavior is achievable only when the number of reader processes R is inferior to $\frac{S}{t} - 2$, where S the number of servers, t of whom may crash.
+Dutta et al. [7] present the first fast atomic SWMR implementation where all operations take a single communication round.
+They show that fast behavior is achievable only when the number of reader processes R is inferior to $\frac{S}{t} - 2$ , where S the number of servers, t of whom may crash.
 They also showed that fast MWMR implementations are impossible even in the presence of a single server failure.
-Georgiou et al. [10] introduced the notion of virtual nodes that enables an unbounded number of readers.
+Georgiou et al. [13] introduced the notion of virtual nodes that enables an unbounded number of readers.
 They define the notion of semifast implementations where only a single read operation per write needs to be "slow" (take two rounds).
-They also show the impossibility of semifast MWMR implementations.
+They also show the imposibility of semifast MWMR implementations.

-Georgiou et al. [9] showed that fast and semifast quorumbased SWMR implementations are possible iff a common intersection exists among all quorums.
-Hence a single point of failure exists in such solutions (i.e., any server in the common intersection), making such implementations not fault-tolerant.
-To trade efficiency for improved faulttolerance, weak-semifast implementations in [9] require at least one single slow read per write operation, and where all writes are fast.
+Georgiou et al. [12] showed that fast and semifast quorum-based SWMR implementations are possible if and only if a common intersection exists among all quorums.
+Hence a single point of failure exists in such solutions (i.e., any server in the common intersection), making such implementations not faulttolerant.
+To trade efficiency for improved fault-tolerance, weak-semifast implementations in [12] require at least one single slow read per write operation, and where all writes are fast.
 To obtain a weak-semifast implementation they introduced a client-side decision tool called Quorum Views that enables fast read operations under read/write concurrency when general quorum systems are used.